 * * *

 Krieg remained a bachelor all of his life.
 The days of the depression were poor ones for Henry Krieg, Krieg's sister Ida Krieg Faulbert, his brother-in-law Joseph Faulbert and tenant/friend Earl Casey.
 "My father and my father's twin brother were born in Como, Colorado.
 Two years after my father was born his father Albert H. Toney was killed in a coal mine.
-My grandmother remarried Joseph Faulbert." said Faulbert's grandson, Ed Toney.
+My grandmother remarried Joseph Faulbert," said Faulbert's grandson, Ed Toney.
 From their pristine view, the remains of the Krieg family preside over the Rocks and its visitors today.
-Another woman named Mattie Fox died and was buried there in the Rocks during the 1930's.
+Another woman named Mattie Fox died and was buried there in the Rocks during the 1930s.
 The Fox family rented a cabin from Krieg.
 They were known for throwing garden parties until Mrs. Fox died and the family moved on.
 The remains of these people are still interred in the rocks to this day.

-While America was sunk in the depression, Vasquez Rocks was no different from the rest of the country grappling with the issues of prohibition and poverty.
+While America was sunk in the Great Depression, Vasquez Rocks was no different from the rest of the country grappling with the issues of prohibition and poverty.
 Krieg had his own still for making whiskey.
 The grapes were supplied by Tall Bello, a farmer who grew them locally.
 Krieg owned a press to make the grapes into wine.
 Indeed, there were other bootleggers who rented space in the local area only to be run off by law abiding families of the time like Tony and Geneva Dean Held.
 Krieg's nephew, Ed Toney said as a boy he was not allowed anywhere near the still.
 Toney himself admitted that he didn't particularly like being around the still because, "it smelled."
 The family's diet was simple in those dark days of depression.
 Breakfast consisted of oatmeal, lunch was fried oatmeal topped with maple syrup, and dinner was beans.
 Occasionally, Ed would catch a deer or some quail or a small rabbit for meat to add to the family meals.

-Hollywood came, not only to make movie pictures-but some came to stay.
+Hollywood came, not only to make moving pictures — but some came to stay.
 One well known actor who came to stay and rented one of cabins owned individually at the Rocks was Cy Young.
 Henry Krieg would sell small subdivided one-acre portions to people.
 One such site was owned by Ray Rademaker who sold the property to actor Cy Young and his wife.
 On the left side of Escondido Canyon Road, just north of the entrance to Vasquez Rocks was Ben Trueax's home.
 Trueax was the engineer for the local narrow gauge train that ran between the borax mine at Tick Canyon and Agua Dulce.

 Income also came to the family through renting to movie studios, renting out weekend cabins and some occasional gold mining.
 Although some of the gold that Krieg and his father Ray Toney found came from abandoned Mexican arrastras.
 The family also had a mine at the end of Darling Road.
 Their gold mining operation went 140 feet down into the ground until World War II intervened and dynamite was no longer available.
 The Toneys owned a dry washer and mined for gold along the creek.